How to Install Chkrootkit on Fedora Linux

 0 2 * * * /usr/local/bin/chkrootkit_scan.sh

 Chkrootkit requires root privileges to scan system directories and processes.
-If you see permission errors, ensure you are running the scan with sudo.
+Running without sudo produces errors:

 chkrootkit: cannot open `/proc/kcore' for reading: Permission denied